RuaaMQasem/Remotely-Operated-Underwater-Vehicle-Control-System/README.md

 10.Removing a trap full of eels from a designated area and Placing an empty eel trap in a designated area

-11. Creating a photomosaic of a subway car submerged to create an artificial reef
+11.Creating a photomosaic of a subway car submerged to create an artificial reef

-## 2.Project Architecture
+## Project Architecture

 ### System Architecture